Information for Students

 There are published deadlines each term.
 Be aware that frequent changes can delay your date of graduation.
 Some majors do have very structured programs that require an early decision to complete degree requirements in four years.
 We strongly encourage you to openly discuss your interests and concerns with your adviser throughout your college career.
 To explore career possibilities, visit UMD Career Services web site.

-All students planning to obtain a degree at UMD must satisfy the liberal education requirements as stated in the UMD Catalog.
+All undergraduate students planning to obtain a degree at UMD must satisfy the liberal education requirements as stated in the UMD Catalog.
 The program of liberal education was established to help students gain background in several broad categories of knowledge.
 Several departments require and/or recommend specific liberal education classes for their majors.
-Your adviser can help you to determine which courses in each of the ten categories will be of most value to you.
+Your adviser can help you to determine which courses in each of the categories will be of most value to you.

 Why are liberal education courses required?

 UMD is committed to giving students a broad education by exposing them to fundamental areas of knowledge and challenging them to explore areas beyond their specific area of specialization.
 Selected courses are designed to develop critical thinking, examine basic values, encourage an expansion of interests and awareness, and prepare you for a dynamic work force.